2,5-Dimethoxy-4-nitroamphetamine

-2,5-Dimethoxy-4-nitroamphetamine (DON) is a psychedelic drug and amphetamine.
-It is an analogue of DOM and DOB.
-It is also closely related to 2C-N. The drug is a serotonin 5-HT_{2} receptor agonist.
+2,5-Dimethoxy-4-nitroamphetamine (DON) is a psychedelic drug of the phenethylamine, amphetamine, and DOx families.
+Unlike related drugs like DOB, it produces both pronounced hallucinogenic and amphetamine-like stimulant effects.
+The drug is taken orally.

+It acts as a serotonin 5-HT_{2} receptor agonist, including of the serotonin 5-HT_{2A} receptor.
+The drug produces psychedelic-like effects in animals.

+DON was first described in the scientific literature by Ronald Coutts and Jerry Malicky by 1973.
+Its properties and effects in humans were described by Juan Sebastian Gomez-Jeria and colleagues in the mid-1980s.
+Subsequently, the drug was reviewed by Alexander Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
+DON was encountered as a novel designer drug in Japan by the late 2000s.

 Use and effects

-In his book PiHKAL, Alexander Shulgin lists a dosage of DON as being 3 to 4.5 mg orally with amphetamine-like stimulation and mild psychedelic effects lasting 8 to 15 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists DON's dose as 3.0 to 4.5 mg orally and its duration as 8 to 15 hours.
+The 3 mg dose produced mostly stimulant-like effects while the 4.5 mg dose produced full hallucinogenic effects.
+Its onset was a little over 1 hour.
+The duration of the psychedelic effects was about 8 hours and the duration of the stimulation was at least 14 hours, although in some people the psychedelic effects were longer-lasting.

+The drug's effects were reported to include enhanced color perception, intense visual hallucinations, some auditory distortion, strong amphetamine-like stimulation, a frequent desire for physical activity, anxiety, stomach cramps, slight hypothermia, and little or no physical malaise.
+It was said to have very similar qualitative effects to those of DOB except for its additional strong stimulant component.
+Due to its pronounced stimulant effects, it was hypothesized that DON might have a reduced likelihood of potentially unpleasant and insightful experiences and thus might have more recreational potential.

 Pharmacology

+Pharmacodynamics

 DON acts as a serotonin 5-HT_{2A} and 5-HT_{2C} receptor partial agonist, albeit with far lower potency and efficacy than other DOx drugs.
 It is also a serotonin 5-HT_{2B} receptor partial agonist.
 Earlier studies have also reported its affinities at serotonin receptors, including the serotonin 5-HT_{2} and 5-HT_{1} receptors.
+It is inactive as a monoamine oxidase inhibitor (MAOI).
 The drug produces the head-twitch response, a behavioral proxy of psychedelic-like effects, in rodents.
+It shows similar potency and efficacy as DOM in this assay.

 Chemistry

 DON is in a class of compounds commonly known as α-methyl phenethylamines, or amphetamines and the full chemical name is 1-(2,5-dimethoxy-4-nitrophenyl)propan-2-amine.
 It has a stereocenter.